-This article provides an overview of the BrandMotion Wireless Charging Station (Models: FDMC-1211 and FDMC-1212), which may be built-in to the nightstand or dresser in the bedroom.
+This article provides an overview of the BrandMotion Bedroom Wireless Charging Station (Models: FDMC-1312), which may be built-in to the nightstand or dresser in the bedroom.

 Charging your phone has never been easier.
 FreedomCharge uses the wireless charging standard, Qi, to keep your phone going without the hassle of plugging it in.
 This type of charging has taken off with use in homes, but not until recently have you been able to get this convenient and easy to use technology in your vehicle.
+Some coaches may have more than one wireless charging station installed; however, the size and shape of the charging area may vary.